haxie/eccube-productionlist/README.md

 # ECCube Production List

 Custom ECCube class to prepare order data for a production list.
+Uses mPDF as default.

 ### Usage